wernerglinka/aiandyou/src/pages/index.md

 mission:
   title: Mission
   image: "/uploads/aiandyou3.jpeg"
-  prose:
+  prose: |
-    "AIandYou.org is committed to educating communities of color about AI and supporting diverse AI leaders.  \n\nAll communities benefit from understanding more about AI and… \n\n- its social good impact\n- automation preparation\n- long term challenges and opportunities \n\n_A portion of proceeds is donated to participating AI affinity groups_\n"
+    AIandYou.org is committed to serving as the primary resource for under-represented communities of color to learn about AI.
+    All communities benefit from understanding more about AI and…
+    - its social good impact
+    - automation preparation
+    - long term challenges and opportunities

 approach1:
   title: Approach